-The Cocci Clinic at Mayo Clinic's campus in Arizona provides the Phoenix area's only multidisciplinary approach to treating Coccidioidomycosis (cocci), often referred to as valley fever.
-The Cocci Clinic includes physicians from many specialties, including Infectious Diseases, Pulmonary Medicine, Dermatology and Cardiothoracic Surgery.
-These doctors and surgeons collaborate to ensure you get the whole-body care you need.
+The Cocci Clinic at Mayo Clinic in Arizona provides a comprehensive multispecialty approach to treating coccidioidomycosis (cocci).
+This condition is also called valley fever.
+The Cocci Clinic includes doctors from many specialties, including Infectious Diseases, Pulmonary Medicine, Neurology, Dermatology and Cardiothoracic Surgery.
+Doctors and surgeons work together to ensure you get the whole-person care you need.

-Any patient infected with cocci can be seen at the Cocci Clinic.
-Referral would be appropriate for:
+Any person with valley fever or symptoms of valley fever can be seen at the Cocci Clinic.
+You might be eligible for:

-- Difficulty in diagnosis when test results fail to give clear-cut answers
+- Difficulty in diagnosis when test results fail to give clear answers.

-- Poor response to standard treatment and medications
+- Poor response to standard treatment and medicines.

-- People at risk of complicated or disseminated infection
+- Being at risk of complications or a spreading infection.

-- People who aren't able to undergo standard treatment because of some other condition, such as allergies or concerns about toxicity
+- Being unable to undergo standard treatment because of some other condition, such as allergies or concerns about side effects of treatment.

-- Immune system issues, such as people undergoing transplant, chemotherapy or treatment for rheumatoid conditions.
+- Immune system issues, such as undergoing transplant or treatment for cancer or rheumatoid conditions.

-If you develop influenza-like symptoms shortly after moving or traveling to Arizona, talk with your doctor about being tested for cocci.
+If you develop flu-like symptoms shortly after moving or traveling to Arizona, talk with your health care provider about being tested for cocci.
 The peak periods for this condition tend to be November and March.